 - 20% (£12,500 – £50,000 annual income)

 By running your business as a company, you can minimise your Income Tax and NIC by taking a director’s salary up to your tax-free Personal Allowance of £12,500 or the NIC threshold of £9,516 (2020/21 tax year).
 The rest of your income can be taken as dividends.

 A salary is a tax-deductible expense, so you will not have to pay Corporation Tax on it.
 Dividends are paid from company profits after Corporation Tax has been deducted, so no Income Tax or NIC will be deducted from this part of your income.
 However, you will start paying Dividend Tax on dividend income above £2,000 per year.

 If you keep your total annual income below £50,000 (£12,500 tax-free Personal Allowance + £37,500 basic rate threshold), you will pay considerably less personal tax through a company than as a sole trader.

 How to change your business from sole trader to limited company

-You can change from a sole trader to a limited company in just 3 working hours by sending an online application to Companies House.
-Simply check the availability of your company name using 1st Formations online name-checker, choose a company formation package and enter the following information on the application form:
+You can convert from sole trader to limited company in just 3 working hours by sending an online application to Companies House.
+Simply check the availability of your company name using 1st Formations online name-checker, choose a company formation package, and enter the following information on the application form:

 - SIC code(s)